-The proposal is for the review of a Critical Area Buffer Reduction (CABR) for the reduction of the category 3 wetland buffer from 110 feet, to 82.5 feet (25% reduction) and the standard F-type stream buffer from 150 feet to 75 feet (50% reduction) to allow for the replacement of a single-family home.
-The full amount of buffer being removed to accommodate the homesite is 5,800 sf and is proposed to be achieved through buffer width averaging and restoration of 12,200 sf, once the planned residence is occupied and the existing residence is removed.
+The proposal is for the review of a Critical Area Buffer Reduction to allow the reduction of the standard wetland buffer from 110 feet to 82.5 feet (25% reduction) to allow for the placement of a single-family home.
+In addition, the primary and reserve drainfields are proposed within the wetland buffer, located 45 feet from the wetland's edge.
+Only the primary drainfield will be installed in this area with impacts of approximately 1,500 sf.
+The full amount of buffer being removed to accommodate the homesite is 12,802 sf and is proposed to be achieved through buffer width averaging.
 This request is subject to a Type II process with Director's approval.